justmejmp/justmejmp/README.md

 -->
  🔭 I’m currently working on myself.

- 🐝  crafting what I have lernt.
+ 🐝  crafting what I have learnt.

  ⚡ fun fact: I am INTJ-T, whatever that means 😅